EARLY START INFORMATION

 There will be no marshals on the course at this time, so you must be aware of:

-the right turn onto the Rotary Centennial Bridge “the blue bridge” (sandwich board)
+the right turn onto the Rotary Centennial Bridge, “the blue bridge”

 the right turn by the float planes to the trail

-after you come off the trail overlooking Schwatka Lake (the escarpment), you run downhill on Miles Canyon Rd for approx. 100 meters and take a sharp left onto a slightly overgrown trail that seems to go in the opposite direction (sandwich board).
+after you come off the trail overlooking Schwatka Lake (the escarpment), you run downhill on Miles Canyon Rd for approx. 100 meters and take a sharp left onto a slightly overgrown trail that seems to go in the opposite direction.
 Take care, this section is narrow and has steep drop-offs!

-Once you are over Miles Canyon Bridge, marathoners turn right to begin leg 2 and leg 1 relay runners hand off to leg 2 runners.
+Once you are over the bridge, marathoners turn right to begin leg 2 and leg 1 relay runners hand off their wristband to leg 2 runners.

-The rest of the course will be flagged and the aid stations will open, but attention is always required.
+The rest of the aid stations will be open, the first one is about 5 km into leg 2 and opens at 9am, but attention is always required.

 If you are a visitor to the Yukon, or are unfamiliar with the course, we strongly suggest that you walk the first leg to the float plane dock, or drive to the portions of leg 1 that are accessible by car to make yourself familiar with the course.